g-quest/imdb_NLP/README.md

 ### Execution

 To execute, download the dataset and extract the compressed file into the same directory as `imdb_nlp.py` and `stopwords.en.txt`.
 Run with Python version 3.

+A confusion matrix and accuracy score of the four methods is outputted to the console upon completion of each.